 The Blackie & Care mystery series is the darkest of my cat mysteries.
 This chat noir series features Care, a homeless teen, and is narrated by Blackie, her feline companion, as the navigate a dystopian city.
-Books in order, by Severn House U.S. pub dates, are The Ninth Life (2016) and As Dark As My Fur (2017).
-The third book, Cross My Path, will be published in 2018.
+Books in order, by Severn House U.S. pub dates, are The Ninth Life (2016), As Dark As My Fur (2017), and Cross My Path (2018).

 The Dulcie Schwartz feline-filled mystery series features a graduate student doing her dissertation on the Gothic literature of the 1790s, with the help of the ghost of her late, great cat, Mr. Grey.
 Books in order, by original Severn House publication date: Shades of Grey (2009), Grey Matters (2010), Grey Zone (2011), Grey Expectations (2012), True Grey (2012), Grey Dawn (2013), Grey Howl (2014), Stages of Grey (2014), Code Grey (2015), and Into the Grey (2016).